lkq1220/paper-note/part2.md

 - In pipelines, faults usually develop slowly which enables the pipeline monitoring system to operate at lower measurement frequencies.
 - Equation (3.2) can be used for calculating the average power consumption of the node based on different transmission and measurement rates
 ![](/assets/8252.jpg) （3.2）
+- Figure6 illustrates the effect of the measurement frequency on power consumption based on Equation (3.2) for different transmission intervals.

 ##### 3.2.3 Hardware design